 St Mary the Virgin and All Souls Church is situated on Highbury Road, Bulwell, Nottingham and is part of the Diocese of Southwell and Nottingham Correspondence address is usually The Rectory, Station Road, Bulwell, Nottingham NG6 9AA.
 The PCC is a body corporate (PCC Powers Measure 1956, Church Representation Rules 2020) and a charity currently excepted from registration with the Charity Commission.

-The PCC membership from May 202 to April 2026
+The PCC membership from May 202 to April 2026 see Financial Review

-Ex Officio members:

-Incumbent: the Revd.
-Andrew Fisher (Chairperson)

-Church Warden, Eleanor Lang (Deputy Chairperson)

-Church Warden, Martin Walton

-Associate Priest, the Revd.
-Robert Stephens

-Licensed Lay Minister Juliette Twumasi

-Deanery Synod Representative, Christopher Guy

-Elected Members:

-Retiring 2026 Zoe Elliott

-Jackie Bramford

-Retiring 2027 Phillip Hague

-Sam Reynolds

-Carole Jackson

-Retiring 2028 Alan Jackson

-Jackie Pichowicz

-Les Ward

-Helen Lily (Co-opted 1 year)

 Signed by: Fr Andrew Fisher Incumbent, the Revd.
 Andrew Fisher